Chionodes eburata

 Chionodes eburata is a moth in the family Gelechiidae.
 It is found in Colombia.

 The wingspan is 14–15 mm.
 The forewings are dark ashy-fuscous.
-The stigmata are black, obscure, with the plical rather obliquely before the first discal.
-There is a small cloudy white dot on the costa at three-fourths and sometimes one or two white scales on the upper part of the termen.
+The stigmata are black, obscure, with the plical situated rather obliquely before the first discal.
+A small cloudy white dot is present on the costa at three-fourths and sometimes one or two white scales on the upper part of the termen.
 The hindwings are dark grey.